TrellixVulnTeam/HackGrader_6V9P/README.md

 <!-- -->
     $ mkdocs serve

--   Go to `localhost:8000` and see the documentation.
+-   Go to `localhost:8000` or run the whole hacktester project and go to `/docs/` and see the documentation.